vocascan/documentation/docs/vocascan-frontend/installation/traefik.md

 configuration options described in the [configuration](vocascan-frontend/configuration) page prefixed with `VOCASCAN_`.

-If you host a vocascan-frontend web service, you may want to set the `BASE_URL` so that the frontend is directly associated with the backend and the user has no possibility to change the server URL as it can be done in the desktop app.
+If you host a vocascan-frontend web service, you may want to set the `BASE_URL` so that the frontend is directly associated with the backend and the user has no possibility to change the server URL, as it can be done in the desktop app.
 If you set the `BASE_URL`, you may have already noticed, there is no selection screen anymore.

 ## 3. Start your container